Delta National Wildlife Refuge: Wildlife and habitat

 Delta NWR supports a wide variety of wildlife species.
 Tens of thousands of wintering waterfowl take advantage of the rich food resources found in the delta.
 Large numbers of other bird species can be found on the refuge, with numbers peaking during the spring and fall migrations.
 Large numbers of wading birds nest on the refuge, and thousands of shorebirds can be found on tidal mudflats and deltaic splays.
 Numerous furbearers and game mammals are year-round residents, and the marshes and waterways provide year-round and seasonal habitat for a diversity of fish and shellfish species.

 Thousands of shorebirds use the refuge as a wintering area and also as a resting and staging area during migration.
 Commonly observed species include greater and lesser yellowlegs, long-billed dowitchers, dunlins, western sandpipers, Wilson's plovers, killdeer and willets.

 Raptors are a common sight on Delta NWR.
 The most commonly observed species include American kestrels, northern harriers, red-tailed hawks and turkey vultures.
 Black vultures, Cooper's hawks, merlins, red-shouldered hawks and sharp-shinned hawks have also been seen on the refuge.
 Ospreys are common winter visitors to the refuge.

 Large numbers of passerine birds (songbirds) utilize the refuge as a resting and staging area during the spring and fall migrations.
 Deer are frequently observed by the refuge staff on the natural pass banks, manmade spoil banks, and the marshes associated with these features.
 Swamp rabbits are found over much of the refuge, and populations appear to be stable.
-A number offurbearing species make their homes on Delta NWR.
+A number of fur bearing species make their homes on Delta NWR.
 The most abundant of these is the nutria.